A note on thermodynamics of the production processes: Specification of the production function

 Note that, due to the validity of equations (5), the functions (8) and (9) can be reduced to a simple relation

-The proportionality of the output to the amount (in value) of capital is confirmed by observations [10, p.
-4].
-Existing deviations from this relationship may be due to different growth rates across industries [8, Chapter 9, section 9.3.2].
+The proportionality of the output to the amount (in value) of capital is confirmed by observations (Blanchard and Fisher, 1989. p.
+4).
+Existing deviations from this relationship may be due to different growth rates across industries (Pokrovskii 2018, Chapter 9, section 9.3.2).